-In Georgia, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Georgia, a business operating under a fictitious name will need to register for a Trade Name.
+Learn more about what a Trade Name is, who needs one and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
-This name is often referred to as a Trade Name in Georgia.
+A Trade Name, also known as “Doing Business As”, DBA, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.

 When a business wants to operate under a name other than their legal name, the state of Georgia, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 The requirements and need to register for a Trade Name vary, depending on the type of business entity.